mesterit/noor/README.md

 1. Create a [new Firebase project](https://console.firebase.google.com/).
 2. Add a new Android or iOS app, depending on which device you want to use, and follow the configuration steps to connect Janaty to your Firebase project.
 3. Go to Remote Config page.
-4. Add a new parameter with name `AlmuslimThker`, with any value of your choice.
+4. Add a new parameter with name `JanatyThker`, with any value of your choice.
 5. Go to Cloud Messaging page, and enable it for your project.
-6. To setup the cloud function that trigger a notification each time the Remote Config variable changes on the console, find the code in [this repo](https://github.com/Maryom/Almuslim_RemoteConfig).
+6. To setup the cloud function that trigger a notification each time the Remote Config variable changes on the console, find the code in [this repo](https://github.com/Maryom/Janaty_RemoteConfig).

 ### 2. Run